 Inverted by DNA testing in one case, where a woman was seeking benefits for her children.
 DNA could prove her boyfriend was the father, but indicated that another woman was the mother—something that made no sense to the woman nor her doctors.
 Eventually, it was discovered she was a chimera—her reproductive organs had different DNA than the rest of her.

-This trope is the reason why, in the past, it was considered perfectly acceptable for a man to be unfaithful on his wife and have mistresses.
-But if a woman cheated on her husband, she was evil, vile, wicked, a demon, a witch, a whore, etc, etc and could face serious punishment.
+This trope is one reason why, in some times and places in history, it was considered perfectly acceptable for a man to be unfaithful on his wife and have mistresses, but if a woman cheated on her husband, she was evil, vile, wicked, a demon, a witch, a whore, etc, etc and could face serious punishment.
 Like losing her head.

 Some female mammals, such as lions, chimpanzees, and rats, tend to mate promiscuously within their social group, many more times and with many more partners than is necessary for conception.
 This may be a countermeasure to prevent infanticide by the males of the same group, as a male which has mated with any particular mother can't be sure her offspring aren't his.

 Some evolutionary psychologists theorize that this is one reason why women bond easily with young infants while men have an easier time bonding after a year or two... when the child has matured enough that family resemblances become obvious and the man is better-assured that it is biologically his.

 When Grover Cleveland was first running for President, his opponents discovered that he was paying child support to Maria Crofts Halpin, who had had a son out of wedlock.
 However, Halpin had been involved with several other men at the time, and it was unclear whether Cleveland was actually the father.

 There's an old saying that goes, "You can't always be sure who your father is.
 You at least know who your mother is."